jandadav/spring-cloud-trial/README.md

 Reactor netty debug:
 `-Dreactor.netty.http.server.accessLogEnabled=true`

+All the filter and predicate configuration is deserializable from yaml.
+This is potentially inviting to offer the services to configure themselves.

-- routes on GW: /actuator/gateway/routes
+- routes on GW with Actuator: /actuator/gateway/routes

 Routes are created by enabling built-in route locator `spring.cloud.gateway.discovery.locator.enabled` or custom RouteLocator implementation.
 We will probably have to roll a custom implementation.